Butterflies for the Bays

 It is officially August.

-Monarchs go through four life stages - egg, caterpillar (larva), chrysalis (pupa), and adult butterfly.
+And with August, comes the start of the Monarch butterfly migration season.
+Monarchs (Danaus plexippus) go through four life stages - egg, caterpillar (larva), chrysalis (pupa), and adult butterfly.
 Caterpillars are very dependent on the plant milkweed, they feed on it almost exclusively before they enter the chrysalis stage.
 Maintaining healthy populations of milkweed is crucial for the species’ survival.
 Due to the decline in milkweed, as well as destruction of habitat, monarchs are classified as endangered.

 This species is crucial to understanding the health of Earth’s ecosystems, as they are very sensitive to environmental changes.
 Scientist can use monarch populations as a warning for environmental issues that may not be observable otherwise.